Zephyros1938/VintageStoryServerInfo/README.md

 Welcome to Zephyros1938's Vintage Story Server!
 Looking for a home where survival feels *authentic*, yet *manageable*?
 Our server is designed to keep the vanilla essence of ***Vintage Story*** alive while enhancing the experience with carefully chosen quality-of-life mods.

+❗❗ WE USE VERSION v1.20-rc.6 FOR OUR SERVERS ❗❗

 ## What We Offer
 - **🌍 PVE Survival**
 - **📙 RU/EN**